 If any of these situations occur and medical assistance is not available, and the injured part looks to be abnormally bent, gently replacing the injured part back into its normal position may improve the circulation.

 Safety is the best way to avoid broken bones caused by falling.
-Some diseases make bones break easier, so extreme caution should be used when assisting a person with fragile bones.
+Some diseases make bones break easier, so use extreme caution when assisting a person with fragile bones.

 Avoid activities that strain the muscles or bones for long periods of time as these can cause fatigue and falls.
 Always use proper protective gear, such as proper footwear, pads, braces, and helmets.